OpenNebula/hosted-cloud-scaleway/deployment_guide.md

 Manual prerequisites (before automation):

-- Create a Scaleway project (Console: Account > Projects) and an API key with `ElasticMetalFullAccess` + `IPAMFullAccess` (Console: IAM > API Keys).
+- Create a Scaleway project (Console: Account > Projects) and an API key with full admin or use a personnal access token (Console: IAM > API Keys or use Scaleway CLI to have a PAT).
 No bare-metal server needs to be pre-created—the Terraform modules provision the Elastic Metal servers and also create the Flexible IP IAM application/token automatically in module `005`.

 Install the local tooling: